miketeachman/micropython-i2s-examples/README.md

 *   GPIO5 - used to configure SDIO Slave.
 Internal pull-up resistor.
 *   GPIO12 - used to select flash voltage.
 Internal pull-down resistor.
 *   GPIO15 - used to configure silencing of boot messages.
 Internal pull-up resistor.

+#### Raspberry Pi Pico GPIO mappings for SCK, WS, SD

+All Pico GPIO pins can be used for I2S, with one limitation.
+The WS pin number must be one greater than the SCK pin number.

 ### Hardware Wiring Recommendations